rajat343/cmpe_272_rajat/hello_world_microservice/README.md

 For this assignement I created 3 separate services hello-service, world-service and aggregator-service.

-All these 3 services are inside separate folders.
+All these 3 services are inside separate folders. use npm install to install modules for each service.

 Also since aggregator-service calls hello-service and world-service separately to get the final output "Hello World" (using docker), they need to be present inside a same docker network.